-Their knowledge and expertise can be the making of a project – after all, what they design will be the place you call home – so choosing the right architect for you is perhaps one of the most important decisions you’ll make.
+Their knowledge and expertise can be the making of a self build or substantial extension project – after all, what they design will be the place you call home – so choosing the right architect for you is perhaps one of the most important decisions you’ll make.

 Before you even begin approaching architects, you need to have a brief in place.
 An architect will want to know what you’re after so they can determine whether they are interested in taking the project on.